upf-gti/SignON-realizer/README.md

 - _BehaviourManager_: deals with all instruction blocks.
 Is in charge of triggering instructions when their time comes.
 - _BehaviourRealizer_: a set of diverse functionalities to execute some particular instruction

+## Collaborators
+Víctor Ubieto @victorubieto
+Eva Valls @evallsg
+Jaume Pozo @japopra
+Pablo García @PZerua
+Alex Rodríguez @jxarco

+## License
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## Acknowledgments
+We would like to thank the [Three.js](https://threejs.org/) library for providing the 3D animation capabilities in this tool.